tl;dr

 Overview

-fault comes with two main capabilities in one CLI.
+fault comes with the following main capabilities in one CLI.

 ---